 KFAI Radio: 90.3 FM & 106.7 FM · Minneapolis · St. Paul

-The Dakota Dave Hull Show covers the broad spectrum of folk and roots music.
-Drawing on his own massive, eclectic CD and record collection, Dave plows the soil, plumbs the roots, and trims the branches of a variety of traditions: Anglo-Celtic, Appalachian, Brazilian, Caribbean, jazz, blues, and more.
+The Dakota Dave Hull Show covered the broad spectrum of folk and roots music.
+Drawing on his own massive, eclectic CD and record collection, Dave plowed the soil, plumbed the roots, and trimmed the branches of a variety of traditions: Anglo-Celtic, Appalachian, Brazilian, Caribbean, jazz, blues, and more.

-Sometimes he does it with guests, including one semi-regular, songwriter Jerry Clark, as well as prominent folk musicians like Andy Cohen, Paul Geremia, Tim Eriksen and others who happen to be passing through town.
+Sometimes he did it with guests, including one semi-regular, songwriter Jerry Clark, as well as prominent folk musicians like Andy Cohen, Paul Geremia, Tim Eriksen and others who happened to be passing through town.

-Guest hosts Pop Wagner and David Cummings keep things moving while Dave is on the road.
+Guest hosts Pop Wagner and David Cummings kept things moving while Dave was on the road.

-The editors of the Minneapolis StarTribune call it the best folk music show in town.
+The editors of the Minneapolis StarTribune called it the best folk music show in town.